 “Healthy men who are diagnosed with early stage prostate cancer have a long natural life expectancy, so for many patients, a prostate cancer diagnosis does not require urgent, immediate treatment decisions,” says Michael Kosty, MD, medical director of cancer care at Scripps Clinic and Scripps Green Hospital.
 “Men who have just been diagnosed can often take the time to make thoughtful decisions about how to proceed, based on factors like their age and overall health, lifestyle and goals.
 This is not a one-size-fits-all diagnosis.”

 Physicians will help patients weigh the risks and benefits of each approach.
-For men diagnosed at an early stage, options include active surveillance, traditional or minimally invasive surgery, hormone therapy, and radiation treatment, including a highly advanced technology which will soon be available in San Diego—proton therapy.
+For men diagnosed at an early stage, options include active surveillance, traditional or minimally invasive surgery, hormone therapy and radiation treatment.

 All curative treatment options (those designed to cure, rather than delay or observe, cancer) are equally effective, according to Dr. Kosty.
 A patient’s individual choice often comes down to which potential treatment side effects he may be most willing to risk.